newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 Disassembly
 ~~~~~~~~~~~

-As a final step, let’s check the assembly code to see exactly what we’re
+As a final step, let's check the assembly code to see exactly what we're
 trying to glitch through.
 In the same folder as the hex file you built,
 open the ``*.lss`` file that corresponds to your target (for example,
 ``bootloader-CWLITEARM.lss``).
 This is called a listing file, and it
 contains a bunch of debug and assembly information.
 Most importantly, it
-will allow us to easily match the source code to what’s in our hex file.
+will allow us to easily match the source code to what's in our hex file.
 Search the file for something close to the vulnerable loop, such as
 ``state == RESPOND``.